 The First Years Stack Up Cups are toys that all babies have to have at some point; they’re simply too well-loved to overlook.
 Not only will you be able to use these cups to work with your baby learning his colors, you’ll be able to watch his motor skills develop as he learns to stack.

 These also make wonderful bath toys because each has a differently shaped hole along the bottom.
 When the water runs out from those holes, that means he’s (slightly) less likely to drink the bath water.
 Which is always a good benefit since there’a 50/50 shot he’s tinkled in that water.
 The cups also feature embossed numbers on the bottom which will add to the toy’s educational value and their interactivity.

-These cups have an overall rating of 4.8 stars and nearly 2,000 customer reviews on Amazon, which are pretty spectacular numbers for a toy.
-But if you want to see the most impressive number for this toy, check out the price tag: Under $4!
+These cups have an overall rating of 4.8 stars and over 38,000 customer reviews on Amazon, which are pretty spectacular numbers for a toy.
+But if you want to see the most impressive number for this toy, check out the price tag: Just $5!

 The First Years Stack Up Cups Key Features: